BritishTrustForOrnithology/BTOAcousticPipelineTools/README.md

 4. Running the 'launch_shiny_app.R' will open the app in a new browser window.

+## How to update

+Periodically we will release new versions of the app, adding new features or to reflect changes in the dependencies.
+To update the app on your computer we recommend you delete your existing copy from your computer and start afresh following the Installation instructions above.
+Please also re-read the Usage instructions in case they have changed since your previous version.

 ## Change Log

 19/01/2024- version 2.1.
 Minor update to get table select inputs working again with shiny version 1.8.0.
 Also app version is checked at startup.